Parameters

 Section titled “Position”pos-fix

-Section titled “pos-fix”Position specified by a waypoint fix. pos shall be the 5-letter ICAO waypoint identifier.
+Section titled “pos-fix”Position specified by a waypoint fix. value shall be the 5-letter ICAO waypoint identifier.

-Section titled “pos-navaid”Position specified by a navigational aid, such as a VOR or DME. pos shall be the 2-to-4-letter ICAO navaid identifier.
+Section titled “pos-navaid”Position specified by a navigational aid, such as a VOR or DME. value shall be the 2-to-4-letter ICAO navaid identifier.

-Section titled “pos-airport”Position specified by an airport reference point. pos shall be the 4-letter ICAO airport identifier.
+Section titled “pos-airport”Position specified by an airport reference point. value shall be the 4-letter ICAO airport identifier.

 Section titled “pos-latlon”Position speciefied by a WGS-84 latitude/longitude pair. lat shall be the decimal representation of the latitude, with positive values representing latitudes in the Northern hemisphere, and negative values in the Southern. lon shall be the decimal representation of the longitude, with positive values representing longitudes in the Eastern hemisphere, and negative values in the Western.

-Section titled “Free Text”Unformatted text represented as a string.
+Section titled “Unformatted”Unformatted text represented as a string.